mattheuslee/Kitty/README.md

 * [Regexp](https://github.com/nickgammon/Regexp)

 These libraries can be found in the `additional_required_libraries` folder.
-In order to install them just copy the contents of the `additional_required_libraries` folder to your `Arduino/libraries` folder alongside `kitty`.
+In order to install them just copy the contents of the `additional_required_libraries` folder to your `Arduino/libraries` folder alongside `KittyInterpreter`.

 ## Running the live interpreter:
-Open `kitty/live_interpreter/live_interpreter.ino` using the Arduino IDE.
+Open `live_interpreter/live_interpreter.ino` using the Arduino IDE.
 Upload the sketch to the Arduino Mega.
 Use the Arduino IDE serial monitor to enter commands into the interpreter.
 The baud rate should be set as `115200 baud`, and newline character as `Newline` in the corner of the serial monitor.

 ## Running the preloaded interpreter:
-Open `kitty/preloaded_interpreter/preloaded_interpreter.ino` using the Arduino IDE.
+Open `preloaded_interpreter/preloaded_interpreter.ino` using the Arduino IDE.
 Ensure that the variable `commands` in the `setup` loop contains all the commands that you want to execute, in the correct order.
 Upload the sketch to the Arduino Mega and it'll automatically begin running the preloaded commands.